andreasneubert/dialogos_ros2/README.md

 ```
 https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html
 ```
-(Tip: Don't build ros2 from source, it takes more time and doesn't have functional impact here!)

 The second step is to install Java.
 For this you can use open-jdk with the version 17.0.9.
 Use the following instruction to install open-jdk: